collin/orbited-ruby/README.markdown

 It works even less than before.
 But also has wonderfully smaller amounts of code.

 Still need to hook up the deferrable body and the proxy socket.
-Also some http behaviors missing.
+Also some http behaviors missing